background-image

 iii. to place in bonds that meet the requirements of BN7.10.35(b).

-For more information on investments in bonds, property development, listed equities or philanthropy please visit Immigration New Zealand
+For more information on investments in bonds, property development, listed equities, or philanthropy, please visit Immigration New Zealand

 Direct investments